Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 Music Grabber

 A self-hosted music acquisition service.
-Search YouTube, SoundCloud, MP3Phoenix and Monochrome (Tidal lossless), tap a result and it downloads the best quality audio as FLAC straight into your music library.
+Search YouTube, SoundCloud, Soulseek, MP3Phoenix and Monochrome (Tidal lossless), tap a result and it downloads the best quality audio straight into your music library.
+You'll have a choice to convert to a common format, or store as is.

 If you find it useful, consider buying me a coffee: https://ko-fi.com/geekphreek